 Karen Carter, Ph.D.

-Dr. Carter’s has received grants and fellowships from the University of Chicago, the National Endowment for the Arts, the Getty Research Institute, the French-American Foundation, the Library of Congress, and the National Endowment for the Humanities.
+Dr. Carter’s has received grants and fellowships from the University of Chicago, the National Endowment for the Arts, the Getty Research Institute, the French-American Foundation, the Library of Congress (Kluge Fellowship), and the National Endowment for the Humanities.

 Her research focus is modern European art and design with an emphasis on turn-of-the-century French posters and paintings.
 She has presented papers at academic conferences organized by the College Art Association, the Midwest Art History Society, the Society for French Historical Studies, and the Nineteenth-Century French Studies Colloquium among others.
 Her research has been published in the peer-reviewed journals Journal of Design History, Nineteenth-Century French Studies, Space and Culture, Early Popular Visual Culture, and Yale French Studies.

 She co-edited (with Susan Waller) Modern Artists and Communities in Modern Paris, 1870-1914: Strangers in Paradise, which was published by Ashgate Publishing in 2015 and released as a paperback by Routledge in 2017.